pingidentity/pingone-go-client/pingone/docs/DaVinciFlowPolicyReplaceRequest.md

 ### NewDaVinciFlowPolicyReplaceRequest

-`func NewDaVinciFlowPolicyReplaceRequest(flowDistributions []DaVinciFlowPolicyReplaceRequestFlowDistribution, ) *DaVinciFlowPolicyReplaceRequest`
+`func NewDaVinciFlowPolicyReplaceRequest(name string, ) *DaVinciFlowPolicyReplaceRequest`

 NewDaVinciFlowPolicyReplaceRequest instantiates a new DaVinciFlowPolicyReplaceRequest object This constructor will assign default values to properties that have it defined,